Intel-bigdata/OAP/docs/Developer-Guide.md

 # OAP Developer Guide

-This document contains the instructions on installing necessary dependencies for building OAP and provides scripts to build&install these needed tools and OAP project.
+This document contains the instructions & scripts on installing necessary dependencies and building OAP.
 You can get more detailed information from OAP each module blew.

 * [SQL Index and Data Source Cache](../oap-cache/oap/docs/Developer-Guide.md)
 * [RDD Cache PMem Extension](../oap-spark/README.md#compiling)